Bateman, Western Australia: Geography

 The suburb is bounded by Leach Highway to the north, Kwinana Freeway to the east, South Street to the south and Murdoch Drive to the west.

 Facilities

 Bateman is served by Bull Creek railway station (located at the intersection of Leach Highway and the Kwinana Freeway) which was officially opened on 23 December 2007, as part of the Perth to Mandurah railway.

 The suburb has a small commercial centre (located on Parry Avenue) along with some medical and chiropractic facilities.

-There are two primary schools: Bateman Primary School; Yidarra Catholic Primary School and a private secondary high school, Corpus Christi College.
+There is one primary state school, Bateman Primary School, as well as a Catholic K-12 school, Corpus Christi College.